GetIITians/teaching/README.md

 # teaching
-This is BASAD free code of getIITians
+This is free code of getIITians